monika-pant/Namaste-React/README.md

 - Following SOLID principles, single responsibility principal: one component is responsible for only one thing.
 - **Hooks** utility functions provided by react

+## Butifying the application | using CSS libraries

+**TAILWIND CSS**

+- CSS library
+- need to install the tailwind CSS using npm/npx
+- we can use various libraries like material UI that provides the ready made react components.
+- tailwind CSS used POSTCSS behind the scene, this is a tool that is used to transform CSS into javascript.